francesco-innocenti/francesco-innocenti.github.io/_pages/ai-assistant.md

 ---

 The following simple AI assistant should be able to answer any questions about my professional experience.
-Note that it can make mistakes or hallucinate facts, so please refer to my CV for fact-checking.
+Note that it can make mistakes and hallucinate facts, so please refer to my CV for fact-checking.

 <!-- Include marked.js for markdown rendering -->